ReallySecureShell/PapersPlease/README.md

 <br><br>
 `curl [IP]:9100 -m 1 -X 'Foo Bar'`
 <br><br>
-When abusing the JetDirect protocol, Papers_Please will connect to port 9100 on the remote host, then immediately disconnect.
+When abusing the JetDirect protocol, PapersPlease will connect to port 9100 on the remote host, then immediately disconnect.
 Which in some cases causes a document to be printed.
 With this exploit an attacker can print hundreds of copies from any vulnerable printer, wasting paper and ink.

 ## Known Affected Models
 | Model | DoS | Mass Print | GGW Version |